 Especially during a relocation, employees will be uncertain and resistant to change.
 The best way to gain employee buy-in is to include your employees in the process:

-• Hold planning sessions
+- Hold planning sessions

-• Build a change team
+- Build a change team

-• Assign a Change Ambassador
+- Assign a Change Ambassador

-• Conduct office surveys to get their input
+- Conduct office surveys to get their input

-• Establish a change team kick-off meeting and goals
+- Establish a change team kick-off meeting and goals

 Communicate the expectations during a relocation

-Because moving is stressful and time consuming, emotions can run high, and employees need to feel supported.
+Because moving is stressful and time-consuming, emotions can run high, and employees need to feel supported.
 Most importantly, practical and timely communication should be at the heart of the change program.
 Ease the stress by communicating regularly and planning thoroughly.

 Provide ongoing training and education.
-During a move, let your employees know where they are sitting and how to find their new location and any shared files or supplies they might need.
+During an office move, let your employees know where they are sitting and how to find their new location and any shared files or supplies they might need.
 Communicate specific expectations, timelines, and deadlines for any move-related activities.
 Finally, show them how to use new technology such as new phone systems, computers, and more.

 Prepare for the unexpected